The Ultimate Gold Royalty Stream:

 Hedge fund manager David Einhorn, founder of Greenlight Capital, also sees gold going “higher, perhaps much higher.”

-Now, while bullion, gold exchange-traded funds and mining stocks might do well…
+Now, while bullion, gold ETFs, and mining stocks might do well…

-Royalty streams allow you to diversify your holdings across several mining stakes, so it’s much lower risk than investing in a miner… while the gains can be far bigger than those from simply buying gold.
+Royalty streams allow you to diversify your holdings across several mining stakes, so they’re much lower-risk than investing in a miner… and they can generate far bigger gains than simply buying gold.

 For example…